darklang/dark/README.md

 We try to make it really easy to get started.
 If you have any problems, please ask in Slack and we'll work to fix any issues you have.

-If you're using VSCode, we run our build scripts the VSCode devcontainer.
-See [docs/vscode-setup](the VSCode instructions) for a complete guide.
-Do not use the standard instructions, as lots of things will be subtly wrong.

 ### Install dependencies

 We develop Dark within a docker container, so there is not a lot of setup.
-However, we do need to setup the host system in a few ways to support file watching, DNS, and of course Docker.
-This section guides you through that, for each OS.
+However, we do need to setup the host system in a few ways to support running scripts, and Docker.

 #### OSX